giandbt/synboost/README.md

 - The image segmentaion folder is heavily based on [1], specifically commit `b4fc685`.
 Additionally, the image synthesis folder is based on [2]. specifically commit `0486b08`.
 For light weight version of the segmentation model, we used the code from [3] (commit `682e0e6`) as our segmentation model, and [4] as our synthesis model (commit `5a2c872`)
+- The branch `fishyscapes_package` includes the code as a package specifically made for Fishyscapes submission.
+In ther to get the class for the detector simply `from test_fishy_torch import AnomalyDetector`.

 ## References